Git-fighters/cs107-FinalProject/docs/milestone1.md

 ### 3.5 Software Packaging

-We will not use a framework to package our software.
-The underlying reason is that the software does not fit in any of the conventional software packaging frameworks.
+We will use **wheels**, a package format designed to ship libraries with compiled artifacts.
+The **wheels** package format is the most common tool for distributing reusable code, libraries between developers.
+Our implementation will not use a framework to distribute our software, since **frameworks** are primarily used for development and packaging of common python applications (web site backends, dynamic web frontends and mobile clients) targeting a non-developer audience.

 ## 4 Implementation